ZEAL (ZEAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZEAL Historical Price

-According to the latest data gathered on ZEAL live price page, the current price of ZEAL is 0.145011USD.
-The circulating supply of ZEAL(ZEAL) is 51.10M ZEAL , giving it a market capitalization of $7.66M.
+According to the latest data gathered on ZEAL live price page, the current price of ZEAL is 0.141548USD.
+The circulating supply of ZEAL(ZEAL) is 51.10M ZEAL , giving it a market capitalization of $7.24M.

 - 30 Days0.00%$ --$ 0.196155$ 0.028276